-Because you are enrolled in a Medicare Advantage Plan, there is a limit on the amount you have to pay out-of-pocket each year for in-network medical services that are covered under Medicare Part A and Part B. This limit is called the maximum out-of-pocket (MOOP) amount for medical services.
-For calendar year 2023 this amount is \$6,700.
+Because you are enrolled in a Medicare Advantage Plan, there is a limit on the amount you have to pay out-of-pocket each year for in-network medical services that are covered by our plan.
+This limit is called the maximum out-of-pocket (MOOP) amount for medical services.
+For calendar year 2024 this amount is \$6,700.

 The amounts you pay for copayments and coinsurance for in-network covered services count toward this maximum out-of-pocket amount.
-In addition, amounts you pay for some services do not count toward your maximum out-of-pocket amount.
+In addition, amounts you pay for some services do not count toward your in-network maximum out-of-pocket amount.
 These services are marked with an asterisk in the Medical Benefits Chart.
-If you reach the maximum out-of-pocket amount of \$6,700, you will not have to pay any out-of-pocket costs for the rest of the year for in-network covered Part A and Part B services.
+If you reach the maximum out-of-pocket amount of \$6,700, you will not have to pay any out-of-pocket costs for the rest of the year for in-network covered services.
 However, you must continue to pay the Medicare Part B premium (unless your Part B premium is paid for you by Medicaid or another third party).